wptrainingteam/learn-wp-content/tutorials/php8-testing.md

 Time: 46ms; Memory: 10MB
 ```

-Notice how the same error is reported, but this time it's a lot more specific.
+Notice how the same error is reported as the manual method, but this time it's a lot more specific.
 It tells us exactly what line the error is on, and what the error is.

 So now we can fix the class constructor error.

 However, notice that the second `array_key_exists` error is not reported.
-This is because the PHPCompatibility tool is an open source project that relies on contributions, based on the changes in PHP versions, and sadly the [array_key_exists removal has not yet been added](https://github.com/PHPCompatibility/PHPCompatibility/issues/808).
+This is because the PHPCompatibility tool is an open source project that relies on contributions, based on the changes in PHP versions.
+At the time of recording this tutorial the [array_key_exists removal has not yet been added](https://github.com/PHPCompatibility/PHPCompatibility/issues/808).

 #### Pros and Cons of using PHPCompatibility